College of Engineering

 |General Education Electives

 Course selections must meet the General Education Program requirements.
 Includes an Ethics elective to be chosen from the Ethics list.
+Not including 6 credits of general education from First-Year Engineering.

 Additional coursework to fulfill the total number of credits required for graduation.